Content warning, highlight the hidden text between the lines:

 -------------------------------------------------------------------------------

-On the left stood "One Shot" Jaime Carlyle, left arm outstretched.
-She kept her blonde hair short - just below the ear.
-Both arms were almost completely covered from shoulder to knuckle in tattoos.
-Alicia figured the Reinforcements' elusive Sharpshooter couldn't have stood higher than five-three and probably weighed a buck-twenty at most.
-Despite the gap in size and strength, the army vet made the most of her small stature.
-With explosive aerial offense and a flying elbow she called "Death From Afar" that could take the head off the Statue of Liberty, Alicia reckoned Jaime represented the greater threat.
-Two black duffel bags descended into frame from the rafters and into the tag team's waiting hands.
-Through the curtain, she could hear the team's introduction.
+On the left stood "One Shot" Jaime Carlyle.
+She kept her blonde hair trimmed just below the ear, and both arms were covered from shoulder to knuckle in tattoos.
+Alicia figured The Reinforcements' elusive Sharpshooter couldn't have stood taller than five-three and probably weighed a buck-twenty at most.
+Despite the gap in size and strength, the Army vet made the most of her small stature with explosive aerial offense and a flying elbow strike she called "Death From Afar" that could take the head off the Statue of Liberty.
+Like mirror images, Bridget and her tag partner both extended one arm out to their sides as two black duffel bags descended into frame from the rafters and into the tag team's waiting hands.

-The golden-throated Guy Brody stood with a microphone center-ring in his usual jet-black tuxedo to announce the Two-Woman Army to the ring.
+The camera cut to the golden-throated Guy Brody in his usual black tuxedo, microphone in hand, preparing to announce the Two-Woman Army to the ring.
 "The

 following no-disqualification tag team street fight is scheduled for